 To get a better understanding of how a secured loan may affect your credit score, use a loan calculator and check your credit report before applying.
 It’s also important to shop around and compare loans, as interest rates can vary significantly between lenders.
 Finally, make sure you understand all the terms and jargon used in the loan agreement, including any fees, charges, and early repayment options.

 As these loans are taken out against your property, if you default, your property may be at risk should you fall behind with the repayments.
-As such, it’s vital that you make sure that you can keep up repayments when you take out a secured loan.
+As such, it’s vital that you make sure that you can keep up repayments.

 On top of the risk of repossession if you miss your monthly repayments on time, lenders may inform credit reference agencies such as Equifax and Experian.
 This will then show on your credit report, reduce your credit score and make it more difficult should you want to borrow money from a lender in the future.